-Through our global Leaf R&D, we develop new and innovative sustainable farming technologies, techniques and best practice, which are rolled out to farmers as part of comprehensive agri-support packages.
+Through our global Leaf Science and Research, we develop new and innovative sustainable farming technologies, techniques and best practice, which are rolled out to farmers as part of comprehensive agri-support packages.

-Our Leaf R&D was first formed in Rio de Janeiro in 1974 and focuses exclusively on new ideas and ways of doing things that can be deployed to support our tobacco growing sources worldwide.
+Our Leaf Science and Research was first formed in Rio de Janeiro in 1974 and focuses exclusively on new ideas and ways of doing things that can be deployed to support our tobacco growing sources worldwide.
 It includes state-of-the-art scientific research labs, plant breeding facilities and partnerships with highly respected academic and research institutions.

 We are also working to develop new technologies and approaches to growing tobacco plant seedlings that help cut back on manual labour and reduce environmental impacts.
 For example, we have adopted and expanded a ‘floating’ seedbed system based on hydroponics, which reduces water use for growing seedlings.
 It also enables safer and more efficient application of agrochemicals, contributing to a significant reduction in overall usage.
 It is now used by all our farmers in Latin America and is being introduced in our other leaf operations around the world.